mtp13/prayers-site/_mysteries/luminous_mysteries.md

 **Scripture:** Matthew 17:1-8

-> And after six days Jesus taketh unto him Peter and James, and John his brother,
+> After six days Jesus took Peter, James, and John his brother, and led them up
-> and bringeth them up into a high mountain apart: And he was transfigured before
+> a high mountain by themselves.
+And he was transfigured before them; his face
-> them.
-And his face did shine as the sun: and his garments became white as
+> shone like the sun and his clothes became white as light.
+And behold, Moses
-> snow.
-And behold there appeared to them Moses and Elias talking with him.
-And
+> and Elijah appeared to them, conversing with him.
+Then Peter said to Jesus in
-> Peter answering, said to Jesus: Lord, it is good for us to be here: if thou
+> reply, “Lord, it is good that we are here.
+If you wish, I will make three
-> wilt, let us make here three tabernacles, one for thee, and one for Moses,
+> tents here, one for you, one for Moses, and one for Elijah.”
+While he was
-> and one for Elias.
-And as he was yet speaking, behold a bright cloud overshadowed
+> still speaking, behold, a bright cloud cast a shadow over them, then from the
-> them.
-And lo, a voice out of the cloud, saying: This is my beloved Son, in
+> cloud came a voice that said, “This is my beloved Son, with whom I am well
-> whom I am well pleased: hear ye him.
-And the disciples hearing, fell upon their
+> pleased; listen to him.”
+When the disciples heard this, they fell prostrate
-> face, and were very much afraid.
-And Jesus came and touched them: and said
+> and were very much afraid.
+But Jesus came and touched them, saying, “Rise,
-> to them, Arise, and fear not.
-And they lifting up their eyes, saw no one but
+> and do not be afraid.”
+And when the disciples raised their eyes, they saw no
-> only Jesus.
+> one else but Jesus alone.

 **Meditation:** Jesus reveals his divine glory to strengthen the apostles for his coming passion.
 Moses and Elijah appear with him.